Understanding high and low Energy personalities in the workplace

 People with high Energy scores will have a mid to high score on all three, but the scores for each are likely to differ.
 For instance, they might score very high on Sociability, but lower on Vitality and Adaptability.
 Another person might be high on Vitality and Sociability but have a mid-range score for Adaptability.

 The sub-factors in Facet5 help organisations to understand the individual differences in people with similar personality traits.
 It helps us to see people based on their character traits, rather than as a ‘type’ of personality.

 So how do each of the sub-facets manifest in behaviour?

 This refers to an individual’s levels of obvious enthusiasm and energy.

 You can usually spot high Vitality people quite easily in the workplace from their physical energy, attentiveness and excitement.
 When it comes to their work, they like change and variety and will seek out situations that offer these.

-People with low scores are quieter, unhurried and consider their actions more carefully.
+People with low scores are quieter, and unhurried and consider their actions more carefully.
 To some people, their style may indicate a lack of motivation or enthusiasm.
 But this isn’t necessarily the case.
 They just don’t display their excitement in the same way and don’t like to be the centre of attention.

 This refers to an interest in being with people.